Agentforce Revenue Management

 Start with revenue-critical data in one place: product data, account data, quotes, orders, contracts, invoices, and payments.
 This is the foundation for automation and reliable reporting.

-A practical approach is to consolidate key systems—like product catalog, forecasting, and CRM—into a platform that’s integrated with your ERP.
-This supports a customer-centric view of billing, collections, and data management.
+A practical approach is to bring key systems, such as product catalog, forecasting, and CRM, into a platform that integrates with your ERP.
+This creates a more customer-centric view of billing, collections, and data management.

 Agentforce can generate, update, and send quotes, supported by guided workflows and pricing rules.
 This reduces manual work while protecting revenue with correct bundling and pricing.